containerd: The Runtime Underpinning Kubernetes

-containerd is probably the most widely deployed container runtime on the planet, and at the same time one of the least understood.
-When Kubernetes 1.20 announced the deprecation of dockershim in December 2020, and when Kubernetes 1.24 finalized its removal in May 2022, thousands of clusters ended up running containerd as their default runtime.
-Few operators noticed, which is precisely the signal that the migration went well: a properly integrated runtime is supposed to be invisible.
-This article makes it visible for a while, just enough to understand what actually runs underneath each pod.
+containerd[1] is probably the most widely deployed container runtime on the planet, and at the same time one of the least understood.
+When Kubernetes 1.24 finalised the removal of dockershim in May 2022, thousands of clusters ended up running containerd as their default runtime.
+Few operators noticed — which is precisely the signal that the migration went well: a properly integrated runtime is supposed to be invisible.
+This article makes it visible just long enough to understand what runs underneath each pod.

 What containerd Is and Isn’t

 containerd was originally an internal component of Docker Engine.
-In March 2017 it was donated to the CNCF; in February 2019 it reached graduated status, the label the CNCF reserves for pieces considered mature and well governed.
-Since then it has quietly become the common substrate on which Docker, Kubernetes, BuildKit and a long list of other tools build.
+In March 2017 it was donated to the CNCF; in February 2019 it reached graduated status.
+Since then it has become the common substrate on which Docker, Kubernetes, BuildKit, and many other tools build.

 The Layered Stack

-Two concepts inside containerd are worth naming. containerd namespaces are not kernel namespaces: they are logical partitions that separate images and containers belonging to different consumers.
-Kubernetes uses k8s.io by convention; Docker uses moby.
+Two important internal concepts. containerd namespaces are not kernel namespaces: they are logical partitions separating images and containers belonging to different consumers.
+Kubernetes uses k8s.io; Docker uses moby.
 Querying the daemon without specifying a namespace makes it look empty on a node packed with pods.
-Snapshotters are the components that mount container filesystems as overlays: the default is overlayfs, and alternatives (native, btrfs, zfs, stargz for lazy pulling) are selected in the daemon’s configuration.
+Snapshotters mount container filesystems as overlays: the default is overlayfs, with alternatives (btrfs, zfs, stargz for lazy pulling) configurable in the daemon.

 containerd and Docker: The Real Relationship